Ta'amireh: Tribal feuds, raids and battles

-1888 retaliatory raid on Beit Fajjar
+In 1872, the Bani 'Atiyyah tribe maintained an active blood feud against the Ta'amireh, intercepting travelers arriving from Palestine hoping to attack members of the Ta'amireh tribe.
+During an encounter in the region of Moab, a European research group was intercepted by a Bani 'Atiyyah raiding group led by a single mounted horseman with a long spear alongside 150 on-foot tribesmen who were stripped for combat.
+Under the mistaken assumption that the travelers were harboring Ta'amireh tribesmen, the horseman threatened the research group and declared the Ta'amireh tribe to be his exclusive enemies.
+The confrontation was defused because the expedition had previously declined an offer by the Ta'amireh tribesmen at Hebron to accompany them as guides and did not have a single person from the Ta'amireh among them.

-On 20 October 1888, a girl from the Ta’amrah tribe went out to gather wood near their encampment.
+On 20 October 1888, a girl from the Ta'amireh tribe went out to gather wood near their encampment.
 Two young men from the nearby village of Beit Fajjar encountered her and attempted to assault her.
 She screamed loudly and ran back to the camp, shouting, "To arms!
 Your honour is soiled; in broad daylight your girls are violated!"
 The Ta’amrah men quickly armed themselves and launched a retaliatory attack on Beit Fajjar.
 They looted livestock, including herds, flocks, camels, and donkeys, and carried off all portable goods, while destroying others.
-During the hurried retreat of Beit Fajjar’s villagers, four men were severely wounded.
-The Ta’amrah lived off the seized herds for several weeks.
+During the hurried retreat of Beit Fajjar's villagers, four men were severely wounded.
+The Ta'amireh lived off the seized herds for several weeks.
 Ottoman authorities intervened by sending soldiers who recovered part of the stolen property, arrested the two young men, and took them to Jerusalem for trial.